 - Has a high level of forgiveness

-- Is quite comfortable for quicker swing rates
+- It is quite comfortable for quicker swing rates

 - Generates a lot of ball spin